keptn-contrib/artifacthub/jenkins-webhook/1.0.0/README.md

 ## Synchronously Trigger Jenkins

-In the bridge, navigate to a project and go to the Settings > Integrations page.
+In Keptn bridge, navigate to a project and go to the Settings > Integrations page.

-Select the webhook service and click the `+ Add subscription` button.
+Select the webhook-service and click the `+ Add subscription` button.

 When configuring the webhook, set `Send started event` to `automatically`.
 Set `Send finished event` to `by webhook receiver`.